lqmmring/MTGDC/README.md

 ###### 3. Franzen, O., Gan, L. M. & Bjorkegren, J. L. M. PanglaoDB: a web server for exploration of mouse and human single-cell RNA sequencing data.
 Database (Oxford) 2019.

 ## Acknowledgment

-Part of the code are from following paper:
-###### 1. Bai S, Zhou Z, Wang J, et al. Ensemble diffusion for retrieval[C]//Proceedings of the IEEE International Conference on Computer Vision.
-2017: 774-783.

 The authors would like to appreciate the support and guidance from Dr. G.H.
 Wang and Dr. J. Li.